Plot continents, countries, shorelines, rivers, and borders

 - Without further options, draws a rectangular border around the map scale or rose using MAP_FRAME_PEN; specify a different pen with +ppen.
 Add +gfill to fill the logo box [no fill].
 Append +cclearance where clearance is either gap, xgap/ygap, or lgap/rgap/bgap/tgap where these items are uniform, separate in x- and y-direction, or individual side spacings between logo and border.
 Append +i to draw a secondary, inner border as well.
 We use a uniform gap between borders of 2p and the MAP_DEFAULT_PEN unless other values are specified.
 Append +r to draw rounded rectangular borders instead, with a 6p corner radius.
 You can override this radius by appending another value.
 Finally, append +s to draw an offset background shaded region.
 Here, dx/dy indicates the shift relative to the foreground frame [4p/-4p] and shade sets the fill style to use for shading [gray50].
 Requires -L or -T. To specify separate parameters if both -L are -T are selected, append l|t to -F to specify panel parameters for just that panel [Default uses the same panel parameters for all selected map features].

 - Select filling or clipping of “dry” areas.
-Append the shade, color, or pattern; or use -Gc for clipping [Default is no fill].
+Append the shade, color, or pattern; or give no argument for clipping [Default is no fill].

 Draw rivers.
 Specify the type of rivers and [optionally] append pen attributes [Default pen: width = default, color = black, style = solid].

 Choose from the list of river types below; repeat option -I as often as necessary.

 0 = Double-lined rivers (river-lakes)

 1 = Permanent major rivers

 2 = Additional major rivers